department-of-veterans-affairs/vagov-content/pages/pension/protected-pension-rates.md

 ### Survivor Benefit Plan (SBP) / Minimum Income Widow (MIW) annuity limitatation

 An annuity is a fixed sum of money paid to someone each year.
-If you're part of a Section 306 Survivor Benefit Plan (sometimes called a "minimum income widow"), you're entitled to up to <b>$9,078</b> each year.
+If you're part of a Section 306 Survivor Benefit Plan (sometimes called a "minimum income widow"), we'll pay you up to <b>$9,078</b> each year.

 ------
 <span id="old-law"></span>